ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 # Introduction

 Alfresco Share is a great front end for the Alfresco Repository.
-Out of the box it comes with full collaboration features, content management and pretty much what you would expect for a full blown Enterprise Content Management System.
+Out of the box it comes with full collaboration features, content management, and pretty much what you would expect for a full blown Enterprise Content Management System.

 Different users have different needs.
-Sometimes you'll want to add a few buttons, create a theme, but from time to time developers need to make significant user interface customizations to meet business requirements.
+Sometimes you'll want to add a few buttons and create a theme, but from time to time developers need to make significant user interface customizations to meet business requirements.
 Up until recent releases this would prove to be a challenge, and many developers chose to go down a different path and write a UI from scratch using a framework and language of their choosing.
-The new page and widget framework (Aikau) in Share provides a great way to do a complete custom interface, but keeps the code - and the users, within Share.
+The new page and widget framework (Aikau) in Share provides a great way to create a complete custom interface, but keeps the code - and the users, within Share.

 This tutorial assumes knowledge of the Alfresco Maven SDK, or an existing development setup.
 All examples in this tutorial are available with full source which can be built with Maven.